oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 as described in {{tls-version}} when sending requests to the authorization endpoint.

-The authorization server MUST support the use of the HTTP "GET" method {{RFC2616}} for the authorization endpoint and MAY support the use of the "POST" method as well.
+The authorization server MUST support the use of the HTTP `GET` method {{RFC2616}} for the authorization endpoint and MAY support the use of the `POST` method as well.

 Parameters sent without a value MUST be treated as if they were omitted from the request.
 The authorization server MUST ignore